revery-ui/revery/README.md

 ### Running

-After you build, the executables will be available in the `_build\install\default\bin` folder.
+After you build, the executables will be available in the `_esy\default\build\default\examples` folder.

-> NOTE: Currently the executables must be run from `install\default\bin`, since the assets are there.

-To run the example app, you can do:
+To run the example app, you can do `esy x Bin.exe`.
-- `cd _build/default/examples/`
-- `./Bin.exe`

 ### Tests